ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot/_review.md

             - "AWS Core SDK"
         correct_answer: 1
         explanation: >
-            You use AWS Device SDK to implement applications that connect to the AWS cloud
+            You use AWS Device SDK to implement applications that connect to the AWS cloud.

 # ================================================================================